cyadav18/InteriorDesign/README.md

 # InteriorDesign
 we are optimising the prosess

-Opern Roles.io for the roles and resopnsibilities
+Opern Roles.drawio for the roles and resopnsibilities